Staying Safe at SNARL

 Safety at the Sierra Nevada Aquatic Research Laboratory is a high priority.
-It is important to understand some following safety information when visiting VESR as the reserve has the potential to expose vistors to potential risks.
+It is important to understand some following safety information when visiting VESR as the reserve has the potential to expose visitors to potential risks.

 The eastern Sierra is an extremely dry environment, and it is essential to stay hydrated.
 Drink at least twice as much water as you normally would in a more humid, coastal environment.
 Sun exposure at our high elevation is also much more intense than at sea level; UV radiation is more than 25% greater than at sea level.
 It is essential to apply sunscreen and cover and protect your skin to avoid sunburns and skin cancer.